schuchert/schuchert.github.io/_posts/2024-04-23-TodayWasLivingInInterestingTimes.md

 ## The Build Failed

-Having just finished a first pass at a decision tree, we noticed the last build had failed.
+Having just finished a first pass at a discovery tree, we noticed the last build had failed.
 We could not deploy to the Google Play Console, the Apple App store was fine (though we suspect that might change the next day).

 Here’s the thread of events leading to that state: